ynx0/graph-store-documentation/2_sur_file_walkthrough.md

 +$  signatures  (set signature)
 ```

-These types are used to cryptographically sign a given post, so that the host of some content cannot act as an imposter, and post content impersonating as someone else. `signature` represents a triple of signed message of hash, author, and author’s life at time of posting.
+These types are used to cryptographically sign a given post, so that the host of some content cannot act as an imposter, and post content impersonating as someone else. `signature` represents a triple of signed message of hash, author, and author's life at time of posting.
 These can be used to cryptographically attest to a message.
-The implementation is a form of asymmetric/public-key encryption, where `q` and `r` are data necessary to look up a ship’s public key on azimuth, which can be used to verify the validity of the message.
+The implementation is a form of asymmetric/public-key encryption, where `q` and `r` are data necessary to look up a ship's public key on azimuth, which can be used to verify the validity of the message.

 ### Content Types
 ```